socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-18 - EXERCISE -- Header + Heart Message with styling.md

      }

 [VO]
-Now, we'll use that in our HeartMessage component, with inline styling.
+with inline styling.
 We'll add the style prop and then the curly brace to let the interpreter know that what follows will be javascript, and then finally the style object.
 And we'll give that a key of background color, which we'll set to the return value of our getRandomColor function, and then we'll also add some more keys.

 (tlak about each key as you add it)